By Stephanie Ciccarelli

 July 6, 2006

-One of the enigmas in the voice over industry is quoting for long form narration and audio books.
+One of the enigmas in the publishing industry is quoting for long form narration and audio books.
 Let's figure this one out together!

 Quoting for audio book recordings can be a tricky business.